Fast rotation of nuclei with extreme isospin in the vicinity of neutron and proton drip lines: The birth of proton-bound rotational bands in Ne and Kr nuclei

 To illustrate the basic features of rotation in very proton rich nuclei and their dependence on the mass region we consider the examples of the $^{14}$Ne and $^{67}$Kr nuclei. $^{14}$Ne is an extremely proton rich nucleus with 10 protons and only 4 neutrons and $^{67}$Kr has 36 protons and 31 neutrons.
 In the Ne isotopic chain the last proton bound even-even nucleus is $^{18}$Ne in the RHB calculations at spin $I=0$ which agrees with the fact that experimentally measured $^{16}$Ne is located beyond the two-proton drip line \cite{AARR.14}.
 These calculations also predict that the last proton bound Kr isotope is $^{68}$Kr.
 This is in agreement with the observation of two proton radioactivity in $^{67}$Kr \cite{67Kr-2-proton-emitter,WN.18}.

 The calculated configurations of the $^{14}$Ne and $^{67}$Kr nuclei are shown in Fig.\ \ref{Ne14-ERLD}.
-One can see that absolute majority of the configurations in these nuclei are proton unbound at low spin but with increasing spin and undergoing band crossing these configurations become proton bound.
+One can see that absolute majority of the configurations in these nuclei are proton quasi-bound at low spin but with increasing spin and undergoing band crossing these configurations become proton bound.
 The microscopic origin of this transition is illustrated in Fig.\ \ref{routh} on the example of proton single-particle routhian diagram corresponding to the $[1,1,1,1] \otimes [2,3,3,2]$ occupation block which leads to the $[0,3]$ and $[0,{\rm M}2]$ configurations (in terms of intruder orbitals) at low and high spins [see red lines in Fig.\ \ref{Ne14-ERLD}(a)], respectively.
 At low and medium rotational frequencies $\Omega_x$, the occupied proton $1/2[220](r=+i)$ and $3/2[211](r=-i)$ orbitals are located at positive energies [see Fig.\ \ref{routh}(a)].
-Thus, the $[0,3]$ configuration is proton unbound.
+Thus, the $[0,3]$ configuration is proton quasi-bound.
 However, with increasing rotational frequency intruder orbitals I1 and I2 of negative and positive parities become occupied at $\Omega_x \approx 2.9$ MeV leading to the $[0,{\rm M}2]$ configuration which becomes proton bound at $\Omega = 3.19$ MeV.
-This microscopic mechanism of the creation of proton bound rotational bands from proton unbound ones is equivalent to the birth of particle bound rotational bands in very neutron rich nuclei near neutron drip line discussed earlier in Ref.\ \cite{AIR.19}.
+This microscopic mechanism of the creation of proton bound rotational bands from proton quasi-bound ones is equivalent to the birth of particle bound rotational bands in very neutron rich nuclei near neutron drip line discussed earlier in Ref.\ \cite{AIR.19}.
+Note that this mechanism is active in all nuclei studied in Sec.\ \ref{Extension-sect} below.

 An interesting feature of these rotational structures is the fact that at least 80\% of the angular momentum is built in the proton subsystem because of limited angular momentum content in the neutron one.
 Thus, the neutron subsystem behaves as a spectator in building collective rotation.